Uniwersytet Warszawski, Wydział Nauk Ekonomicznych - Centralny System Uwierzytelniania

 By the end of the course, students will:

-- Have practised ways of avoiding plagiarism (summarising, paraphrasing and referencing)
+- Have practised ways of avoiding plagiarism (summarizing, paraphrasing, and referencing).

-- Expanded their range of academic vocabulary and structures
+- Have expanded their range of academic vocabulary and structures.

 Metody i kryteria oceniania: (tylko po angielsku)

 The teaching approach focuses on the students and their active participation in class (action-oriented approach).
 Students often work in pairs and groups.
 The course is partly based on the flipped classroom method where students read materials before classes.
-This method allows for more efficient interaction in the classroom.
+This method allows for more efficient interaction during classes.

-Building general academic vocabulary and discipline-specific vocabulary is a significant element of the course and each student will complete an individual project which will help them expand the range of useful language for reading and writing in the academic context.
+Building general academic vocabulary and discipline-specific vocabulary is a substantial element of the course and each student will complete an individual AI-assisted project which will help them expand the range of useful language for reading and writing in the academic context.

-Formative assessment plays a significant role in the development of writing skills therefore, each student will receive feedback on their written work and will be asked to act upon it.
+Formative assessment plays a significant role in the development of writing skills therefore, each student will receive feedback on their written work at various stages of the process of writing and will be asked to act upon it.

-There are four components of the final grade:
+There are 3 main components of the final grade:

 Wybrany podział planu: